- You can read more about the closure of the YMCA in the December 9th Thousand Oaks Acorn article.

 Is it Safe?

 YES!
 We would not move there if it wasn’t, and the YMCA would not allow it.
-We will not have access to the main building, due to it being unsafe and having two empty pools.
-But we will have access to everything else.
-However, the buildings definitely need some TLC!
+We do not have access to the main building, due to it being unsafe and having two empty pools.
+But we have access to everything else.
+However, the buildings definitely needed some TLC!
 They have not been used (except for youth programming last summer) since March 2020, and before that, they were, shall we say, very well-used.
-In order to prepare the space, the YMCA is making some necessary (and minor) repairs, and so is OSA.
-The carpeting in the two bungalows has been replaced, and the kitchen will have a new sink and a dishwasher installed.
-We will add some fresh paint, and are looking at installing a handrail to the wooden stairs leading to the Activity Room, to make them safer for our daily use.
-Broken outdoor tables have been removed, and generally the area is being cleaned up.
+In order to prepare the space, the YMCA and OSA made many necessary upgrades, including: carpeting in the two bungalows and new paints throughout; new screens for windows and the replacement of old flourescent bulbs with LED; electrical upgrades, a new dishwasher, and a new water heater in the Activity Room; an industrial handrail for the wooden stairs leading to the Activity Room; and a host of other upgrades and cleaning details, from new dispensers in the restrooms to campus clean up.

 Is it Long Term?

-We are entering into a month-to-month lease of the space.
+We have a month-to-month lease on the space.
 At this time, we only know for sure that we will be there until the end of the school year.
 During that time, we will ENJOY it, CARE for it, and “sprinkle fairy dust” on it.
-We will keep it usable so that the YMCA can bring over youth groups in the summer and use it as needed.
 We are only making the amendments needed to use it for the duration of the year, so no big construction projects, such as building a garden.
 We have a beautiful garden at the Las Flores Community Garden that we’ve invested in, and will continue to use off site.
 It is about 2 miles away.